RSheeder/CIS4595-Ctrl-Alt-Elite/README.md

 * UI Themes and Improvements.
 * Separation of individual messages into separate objects for more visual customization.
 * Chats currently do not support non text inputs.
+* Add a message flag and save feature

 ### 2. Manuals (4)